paracosmos-studio/time-tracker/readme.txt

-Time Tracker
+Timer

-The application allows you to track time for different projects.
+A desktop application that allows you to track time for multiple different projects.
 The data is stored locally in a csv file.
-The location of the csv file can be changed from the settings.
+The location of the csv file can be changed from the settings menu.

 ---